lwfitzgerald/trezor-on-tails/README.md

 Tested on Tails 2.7

 ## :star: UPDATE: Tails 3.0
-Tails 3.0 now includes Trezor support for Electrum as standard so the installation steps in this guide are no longer necessary and remains only for reference.
+Tails 3.0 now includes Trezor support for Electrum as standard so the installation steps in this guide are no longer necessary and remain only for reference.

 ## :warning: Privacy warning :warning:
 [myTREZOR](https://mytrezor.com) and [Electrum](https://electrum.org) are thin clients.
 This means that when you connect your Trezor they fetch the balances of your addresses by transmitting them to a remote server.
 As you cannot trust the logging behaviour of these remote servers: